Photo by: Megan Bonham / Shutterstock.

 Plants to Try:

-Read more about how to grow Calibrachoa.
+Read more about how to grow calibrachoa.

-Tiny Mice® cuphea.
+Vermillionaire® cuphea.
 Photo by Proven Winners.

-ANNUAL CUPHEA
+CUPHEA

 Include cuphea in all your summer designs if only to amuse children of all ages!
 Visiting hummingbirds will certainly add to the fun factor!
 Flower shapes include varieties that resemble the faces of tiny mice, as well as more traditional forms and elongated tubes.
 Tuck into hanging baskets, window boxes, and containers.